shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

    print("Arm joints velocity\n" + str(joints_velocity) + "\n")

-Move to a joint-space goal
+Plan/move to a joint-space goal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Using the method **move\_to\_joint\_value\_target** a set of the joint values can be given for the specified group to create a plan and send it for execution.